danayang/danayang.github.io/_pages/about.md

 I am spending Fall 2021 at Simons Institute for the Theory of computing, UC Berkeley on a Simons-Berkeley research fellowship.
 I will be participating in the program [Computational Complexity of Statistical Inference](https://simons.berkeley.edu/programs/si2021).

-I am very excited to join Cornell University Department of Statistics and Data Science Spring 2022!
+I am very excited to join Cornell University Department of Statistics and Data Science as an Assistant Professor Spring 2022!

 Research interests
 ======